iVis-at-Bilkent/software-artifact-analyzer/README.md

 # Software Artifact Analyzer

-Software Artifact Analyzer (SAA) was built on a [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) of the repository of the tool [Visuall](https://github.com/ugurdogrusoz/visuall) to visually analyze different software artifacts, including source code files, pull requests, issues, and commits, as well as their relationships with developers in the software projects.
+Software Artifact Analyzer (SAA) was built on a [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) of the [Visuall](https://github.com/ugurdogrusoz/visuall) toolkit to visually analyze varying software artifacts including source code files, pull requests, issues, and commits, as well as their links and their relationships with developers in a software project.

 ![Screenshot](https://github.com/iVis-at-Bilkent/software-artifact-analyzer/assets/59064089/4118240f-9942-4cc5-a61d-e268bf3740b3)